IceHe/lib/java/cmd/java.md

         - For Java Strings containing at least one multibyte character : these are represented and stored as 2 bytes per character using UTF-16 encoding.
         - **Disabling the Compact Strings feature forces the use of UTF-16 encoding as the internal representation for all Java Strings.**
 - **Cases where it may be beneficial to disable Compact Strings** include the following :
-    - When it’s known that an application overwhelmingly will be allocating multibyte character Strings
+    - When it's known that an application overwhelmingly will be allocating multibyte character Strings
     - In the unexpected event where a performance regression is observed in migrating from Java SE 8 to Java SE 9 or later and an analysis shows that Compact Strings introduces the regression
 - _In both of these scenarios, disabling Compact Strings makes sense._
 - References